DIY Halloween Coffee Table Tray Decor

 Decorate and accessorize your tray.
 I used a handmade Halloween wooden beaded tassel and an inexpensive plastic orange Dollar Tree pumpkin, that will later be replaced with a bowl of Halloween candy after these pictures were taken.

-If you missed the Facebook live where I started this project, you can view it below.
+If you missed the Facebook live where I started this project, you can view it above.

 The Perfect Trick or Treat Tray

 It’s wonderful to know that we don’t have to choose in life whether we want a ‘trick’ or a ‘treat’.